A Step-By-Step Guide To Setting Goals With Your Child

 - How can you help someone in need this year?

 3. Break down their answers into actionable steps.

-If your child wants to read 10 books this year, you can break it down to one book each month.
+If your child wants to read 10 books, you can break it down to one book each month.
 You can also incorporate smaller related goals that are related to reading such as getting a library card, reading a book on vacation, or even creating a reading nook at home.
-The items will help make that big goal of reading 10 books achievable and a fun process along the way.
-This step will show them that there are so many possibilities that stem from one idea!
+The smaller steps will help make that big goal of reading 10 books achievable and a fun process along the way.
+Breaking down goals into smaller ones can show them that there are so many possibilities that stem from one idea!

 4. Help your child create the list on paper.

-Once you have talked through some of your child’s goals for the year, it’s time to create the list.
+Once you have talked through some of your child’s goals, it’s time to create the list.
 You can have your child write these out, type a list on the computer to print out, or turn it into a vision board to show it in a fun and engaging way.
 Whichever list method you choose, make sure it can be hung in your home.

 5. Hang the list somewhere it will be seen daily.